JohnWick001/openrocket_internship/README.md

-Basic components, software required to build a Static Test Pad:

->List of Component for design:                      >List of Component for Avionics:

-Clamp Holder                                                                    Load Cell Clamp	                            HX711
-Clamp Plate                                                                       Arduino UNO
-      Clamp rubber                                                                    SD Card Module Cover	Resistor
-Hexagonal	capacitor
-Ring(each)	LED
-Base Plate	LCD
-Rods	Buzzer
-Nuts	relay
-Bolts	battery
-	Push Button and SPDT switch
- 	Temperature senor

-•	List of Software’s used:

-1.Arduino IDE- used to programme Arduino to carry out particular avionics’ commands

-2.Proteus- used in simulating the complete Avionics.

-3.Fusion 360- used for designing the test pad

-4.Eagle CAD-used for designing the PCB for our final product avionics

-Procedure to build Avionics for Static Test Pad:

 As I was Avionics designer, I will primarily discuss about the procedure to build the avionics and little bit touch on design side.
 My individual contribution was Ignition, thrust measurement, GUI and complete avionics.